 What is Chicago Codes?

-Chicago Codes is a full time, 11-week coding bootcamp launched by the Chicago Cook County Workforce Partnership and Chicago Mayor Rahm Emanuel and powered by Coding Dojo.
+Chicago Codes is a full time, 11-week coding bootcamp launched by the Chicago Cook Workforce Partnership and Chicago Mayor Rahm Emanuel and powered by Coding Dojo.
 This fully immersive approach to learning provides students with the skills necessary to pursue a career in software development, learning to program Python within the Django framework.

 About Chicago Codes